4 Tips to Eat Healthier When Ordering Takeout or Food Delivery

 food delivery by phone

 1. Check online.
 Some menus have symbols or designations to let you know which options are healthier.
-Or you can look for nutritional information (if provided) on the restaurant’s website.
+Look for the nutritional information (if provided) on the restaurant’s website.

-3. Half now, half later.
+3. Eat half now, save half later.
 Portion size too big?
-Try saving half of your food for another meal.
+Save half of your food for another meal.

-4. Sauce and toppings on the side.
-When in doubt, ask for dressings and sauces on the side.
+4. Order sauces and toppings on the side.
+Ask for dressings and sauces on the side.
 You’ll control how much you add to your food.

-• Grilled, sautéed, roasted, steamed, baked or poached
+• Grilled, sauteed, roasted, steamed, baked, poached (cooking styles)

 Lipton